 A New Zealand sleep specialist, Dr. Chris Robertson, invented an alternative that does not require fitting to the individual.
 It’s a molded silicone appliance that sits in front of and just inside the lips.
 You squeeze a bulb to create suction that holds the end of your tongue in place.

 Caption: aveoTSD anti-snoring device (getaveo.com)

 This invention is protected by US patent #7,073,5069 and is sold in the US and Canada as the aveoTSD, whose initials stand for Tongue Stabilization Device.
 It sells for approximately $150 – over the counter in Canada, by prescription in the US.
-The identical device appears to be available from an online supplier based who-knows-where for only $65, and there are similar-but-not-quite-identical knockoffs as well.
+I have seen what appears to be an identical device from an online supplier based who-knows-where for only $65, and there are similar-but-not-quite-identical knockoffs as well.
 One Chinese version that I saw appeared to infringe on the Robertson patent and so far as I could tell, its material was not of medical quality.

 Since the aveoTSD is not fitted to the individual, it’s not surprising that some users find that it slips out during the night.
 You need to adjust the suction strongly enough to stay in place, but not so strongly that you wake up with a sore or stretched-feeling tongue.
 Thus like all the other snoring cures, it is appropriate for some snorers but not others.